-a weighted sum of the distances particles have travelled at a particular energy within that volume.
-Identical transport simulations may be run, with different random number seeds, producing variations in the monte carlo estimator.
-The mean and variance over all of the repeated simulations is taken, giving an estimate of the monte carlo error.
-The interval extension to this estimator is straight forward, where a the lower bound of the estimator is found using the lower bound of the distance, and the upper bound using the upper distance.
+Fig. 4.: Various imprecise particle histories compared to Monte Carlo.
+Top left shows the precise case.
+The top right shows a history with an initial uncertainty in energy.
+Bottom left shows an expanded view of the convex hull of the particles final state of the top right history.
+Bottom right shows a history with an initial position and energy uncertainty and imprecise events straight forward, where a the lower bound of the estimator is found using the lower bound of the distance, and the upper bound using the upper distance.
 If a particle undergoes an imprecise absorption event, the contribution to the lower bound is zero from that event forward.
 By repeating the interval simulation with different random number seeds, a distribution of intervals is created.
 Ferson et al. (2007) describe an algorithm for performing descriptive statistics on interval data.
-In this case an interval value for the mean and the variance is produce, which may be used to construct a p-box over this interval data.
-Figure 6 shows the output of the interval transport simulation with comparison to monte carlo (the source energy has been excluded).
-The above images shows the bounds on the mean from the interval transport, with the means of the individual monte carlo simulations in red.
+In this case an interval value for the mean and the variance is produce, which may be used to construct a pbox over this interval data.
+Figure 5 shows the output of the interval transport simulation with comparison to Monte Carlo (the source energy has been excluded).
+The above images shows the bounds on the mean from the interval transport, with the means of the individual Monte Carlo simulations in red.
 All means fall within these bounds.
 The bottom two images show the distributions expanded at the marked lines in the spectrum.
 In red is the second order distribution produced by Total Monte Carlo, with the p-box produced from the interval particle transport in blue and brown.
 All Total Monte Carlo samples fall within the distribution bounds of the p-box.